 The prediction resource has an Azure "kind" of

 The score is a number from 0 and 1 that is a measure of how confident the system is that a particular input utterance matches a particular intent.
 A score closer to 1 means the system is very confident about its output and a score closer to 0 means the system is confident that the input does not match a particular output.
 Scores in the middle mean the system is very unsure of how to make the decision.

 For example, take a model that is used to identify if some customer text includes a food order.
 It might give a score of 1 for "I'd like to order one coffee" (the system is very confident that this is an order) and a score of 0 for "my team won the game last night" (the system is very confident that this is NOT an order).
 And it might have a score of 0.5 for "let's have some tea" (isn't sure if this is an order or not).

 LUIS quota is the limitation of the Azure subscription tier.
 The LUIS quota can be limited by both requests per second (HTTP Status 429) and total requests in a month (HTTP Status 403).

 Your schema includes your intents and entities along with the subentities.
 The schema is initially planned for then iterated over time.
 The schema doesn't include app settings, features, or example utterances.

 Sentiment analysis provides positive or negative values of the utterances provided by Text Analytics.

-Testing a LUIS app means passing an utterance to LUIS and viewing the JSON results.
+Testing a LUIS app means viewing model predictions.